Anatomical bronchial stent with a slightly conical shape, graduated wall resistance and enhanced fixation capacity.

 All sizes are always available.
 For specific inquiries about instrumentation, bronchoscopes or introducers, contact us at (+54) 11 4553-5070 or (+54) 11 4551-2333.

 The procedure is carried out under general anesthesia.
-The implantation of this type of prosthesis requires the use of a conventional introducer for silicone prostheses.
+The implantation requires the use of a conventional introducer for silicone prostheses.
 The airway is accessed with a rigid bronchoscope.

-The length and lumen of the trachea or bronchus in the segment where the stent will be placed must be estimated in order to make the correct choice of prosthesis.
+The length and diameter of the lumen where the stent will be placed must be estimated in order to make the correct choice of prosthesis size.

 The prosthesis is thus released.
 If necessary, it can be adjusted with alligator forceps, the maneuver being simpler if the stent lies more “below” the lesion.